InfoBridge: Mutual Information estimation via Bridge Matching: Experiments

 We present our results for 16$\times$16 and 32$\times$32 resolution images with both Gaussian and Rectangle structure in~\cref{figure:compare_methods_images} and report aggregated MAE and std in Table~\ref{tab:mae_main_image_data_results}, while the samples from the learned conditional bridge matching models can be viewed in \cref{fig:image_samples_c,fig:image_samples_d,fig:image_samples_e,fig:image_samples_f}.

 Our estimator is competitive, being consistently more precise and more stable than both MINDE-C and MINDE-J, and overall slightly better than the previous best-performing method: MIENF~\citep{butakov2024normflows}.
-In addition, our method delivers less variance in MI estimation w.r.t. random seeds, see \cref{tab:mae_main_image_data_results}.
+In addition, our method delivers less variance in MI estimation see \cref{tab:mae_main_image_data_results}.